bayandin/devtools-proxy/README.md

 #### Python

-`devtools-proxy` supports only Python 3.5, otherwise use standalone version.
+`devtools-proxy` pypi package supports only Python 3.5.
+If you use any other Python version use Standalone package.

 ```bash
 pip3 install -U devtools-proxy